 Q: Can I find a job in the U.S. after I graduate?

 A: The F-1 student visa does not facilitate finding long-term U.S. employment.
 Students studying in the U.S. who have qualified for OPT (see above) will have 60 days to secure employment under OPT with the F-1 visa.
+They are not permitted to work during this 60-day grace period.
 Students will need to research on their own the process for obtaining an H1B visa, which requires sponsorship by an employer.
 Although students are not guaranteed to find a job in the U.S., many do find companies that are willing to sponsor a work visa.

 Students have asked if completing their degree on the Lorraine campus will hinder their chances of finding a job in the U.S. The answer is, no. Whether students complete their degree on the Lorraine or the Atlanta campus, the degree is the same U.S. degree granted by the Georgia Institute of Technology.